Last Updated On

 Considering all this, it can often seem easier to simply push past mental health issues and get on with one’s life.
 But there can be hidden consequences.
 Left unaddressed, mental health disorders can increase the risk of physical health problems like heart disease and diabetes.
 And in the long run, they can have a debilitating effect on a person’s career and relationships.
 This is where new technology can help.

 In a 2017 study, 7.1 percent of American adults had experienced one or more major depressive episodes within the past year.
 In another survey, 19.1 percent of the same population had some type of anxiety disorder within the past year.
 Finally, by other estimates, around 20 million people in the U.S. each year struggle with a substance abuse disorder.
 Below are nine mental health apps offering innovative, effective new solutions for each of these problems—all from the palm of your hand.
+From establishing new routines, to stress management, there’s something here for everybody.

 Apps for depression